scylladb/sphinx-scylladb-theme/docs/source/contribute/markup-guide.rst

 This guide covers the markup convention used for Scylla Docs.
 Our official documentation is written in RestructuredText.
 We will also accept content written in Markdown.

 This guide covers the RestructuredText elements.
-If you are not familiar with RestructuredText, refer to this article.
+If you are not familiar with RestructuredText, refer to `this cheat sheet <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.
+Keep in mind, that in this cheat sheet there may be directives or elements of the markup we're not using.

 In general, there are  main components to the markup of any document.